oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/introspection.md

 * **Domain in PV:**
 For a domain home on PV, it is often possible to avoid a full restart when making a dynamic change.
     * Configuration changes that will not restart any servers:
-      * Adding a cluster, server or dynamic server.
+      * Adding a cluster, server or dynamic server
-      * Changing a dynamic property such as a server's connection timeout property.
+      * Changing a dynamic property such as a server's connection timeout property
     * Configuration changes that may shut down or restart some servers:
       * Removing a cluster, server, dynamic server, or network access point
       * Changing a cluster, server, dynamic server, or network access point name